simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 somework
 ```

-It shoudl work the same way as it is working with node command.
+It should work the same way as it is working with node command.
 It should output `Hello World` in the terminal.

 Let's go and see various elements involved when you run a command.